-The CPA-PAC Board of committee responsible for the generation and distribution of funds to state political candidates who support PICPA and the CPA profession.
-CPA-PAC contributions, in concert with PICPA advocacy efforts, safeguard the profession’s future by providing a voice in the legislative process.
+The CPA-PAC Board of

+Trustees is a nonpartisan committee responsible for the generation and distribution of funds to state political candidates who support PICPA and the

+CPA profession.
+CPA-PAC contributions, in concert with PICPA advocacy efforts, safeguard the future of the profession by providing a voice in the political process.
 The CPA-PAC is supported solely by the voluntary contributions of members of the PICPA.

-To strive for and promote the improvement of government by encouraging, stimulating, and providing an opportunity for CPAs and others to take a more active role in political and governmental activities that affect Pennsylvania and its citizenry.
+To promote and strive for the improvement of government by encouraging, stimulating, and providing the opportunity for CPAs and others to take a more active role in political and governmental activities that affect the Commonwealth of Pennsylvania and its citizenry.

 governor, attorney general, and auditor general; and statewide courts.
 The

 CPA-PAC may also disburse funds to caucus committees, political party